nonergodic/sdkv2/README.md

 * encoding/decoding of VAAs, pretty printing, etc.
 * mocks (MockGuardian signing etc.)
 ?
 Wormhole address conversion functionality (array.ts)
-? ecosystem specific functionality that does not require the ecosystem sdk (i.e. light weight)?
+? platform specific functionality that does not require the platform sdk (i.e. light weight)?

-== 3 ecosystem layer
+== 3 platform layer

-=== one package per ecosystem
+=== one package per platform (=evm, cosmwasm, ...)
 * potentially heavy weight
-* ecosystem specific implementation of apps (separate what's currently all thrown together in bridge, token_bridge, nft_bridge, etc.)
+* platform specific implementation of apps (separate what's currently all thrown together in bridge, token_bridge, nft_bridge, etc.)
-* utility code for those ecosystems (e.g. a more sensible wrapper around Solana's "give me the last 1k transactions for this account" function, testing code, etc.)
+* utility code for those platforms (e.g. a more sensible wrapper around Solana's "give me the last 1k transactions for this account" function, testing code, etc.)

 == 4 xdapp layer

 === one package
-* abstracts away ecosystem specific complexity
+* abstracts away platform specific complexity

 example:
-1. pull in modules for whatever ecosystems you want to use
+1. pull in modules for whatever platforms you want to use
-2. set up providers for these ecosystems (Provider for ethers, Connection for Solana, etc.) and hide them behind a uniform interface
+2. set up providers for these platforms (Provider for ethers, Connection for Solana, etc.) and hide them behind a uniform interface
-3. have functions such as tokenBridge.isVaaRedeemed(vaa, providerCollection), which uses the definition layer to parse the vaa and find the target chain id and then query the token bridge using the ecosystem specific implementation
+3. have functions such as tokenBridge.isVaaRedeemed(vaa, providerCollection), which uses the definition layer to parse the vaa and find the target chain id and then query the token bridge using the platform specific implementation